Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Provide immediate feedback for every user action

-- Design for all abilities—accessibility expands your market by 15%
+- Design for all abilities—accessibility expands your market and often determines procurement eligibility

 - Simplify ruthlessly: fewer form fields can boost conversions by 35%